drhelius/Gearsystem/README.md

 Zexall Z80 instruction exerciser ([from SMS Power!](http://www.smspower.org/Homebrew/ZEXALL-SMS))

 Gearsystem passes all tests in Zexdoc.
-It passes all tests in Zexall except for BIT n,(HL) due to the undocumented behaviour of the XY flags on this instructions.
+It passes all tests in Zexall except for BIT n,(HL) due to the undocumented behaviour of the XY flags on these instructions.

 ![zexall.sms](http://www.geardome.com/files/gearsystem/zexall.png)